taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "That money would give my mother the same quality of treatment that your father gets for free in Sweden..."*

-Kai: **"E é por isso o laboratório paga subornos dos médicos para sua mãe."**
+Majhee: **"E é por isso o laboratório paga subornos dos médicos para sua mãe."**

 *translation: "And that's why the lab pays doctors' bribes for your mother."*